 And now, to sum up…

-+ excellent location; prominent lineup; decent sound; a great variety of genres; open-mindedness
++ still an excellent location; high-class lineup; no delays; decent sound; a great variety of genres; open-mindedness

 Find more information at: http://fallofsummer.fr/